psychemedia/sin-eater-resources/src/_initial_observations.md

 ## Other News Reports

-As well as the Shrewsbury Chronicle, reports of the "The Cambrian Archaelogical Association at Ludlow" also appeared in the [Hereford Journal of Wednesday, September 1st, 1852](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000398/18520901/013/0002) and
+As well as the Shrewsbury Chronicle, reports of the "The Cambrian Archaeological Association at Ludlow" also appeared in the [Hereford Journal of Wednesday, September 1st, 1852](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000398/18520901/013/0002) and

 The *Hereford Journal* description of the first part of Friday evening's meeting introduces the notion that the age of Christian enlightment was extinguishing the practise of sin-eating